Optimizing AXPY with Twists and Turns

 At first glance, the section title is contradiction in terms.
 Modularity and abstraction, however desirable, typically impose an unacceptable overhead and make it hard to arrange the instruction stream for the best performance.
 General-purpose optimizing compilers are often of not much help when it comes to the highest performance, which relies on narrow-purpose transformations.
 Therefore, the highest-performance code is typically written by hand (for example, OpenBLAS, MKL).
 Code generation does help, and is increasingly used.
 However, writing code generators is quite more complex than writing code.

 On the example of Basic Linear Algebra (BLAS) we demonstrate modular and correct to some degree code generation and code generators.
-We start from the obviously correct, algebraic specification of an operation on vectors and apply a sequence transformations.
+We start from the obviously correct, algebraic specification of an operation on vectors and apply a sequence of transformations.
 The transformations are particular enumerations of vector index spaces, often written by combining earlier enumerations.
 An abstraction -- Linear Memory Address Descriptor (LMAD) -- turns out helpful.
 The type system of the host language enforces abstractions.
 The generated code is therefore by very construction well-formed and well-typed, and hence compiles without errors or warnings -- which is particularly important as we explore various optimization opportunities and generate many candidate kernels.

 This dry summary hides many surprises and the complete failure along the way.